hmmbug/digitalbangkokrecorder/content/publications/treatise_on_vaccination/_index.md

 layout: publication_index
 ---
-_The following text is a transcription of Dr. Bradley's Treatise on Vaccination from high resolution scans of original prints.
+_The following text is a transcription of Dr. Bradley's Treatise on Vaccination taken from scans of the original prints.
 Please notify any transcription inaccuracies to [DigitalBangkokRecorder](https://www.facebook.com/DigitalBangkokRecorder)_

 ---